Danny Woodburn: Advocacy

 Woodburn is an advocate for disabled and little people issues.
 He serves on the Screen Actors Guild "Performers with Disabilities Committee."
 Throughout his career as both a comic and an actor he chose to avoid the stereotyping of little people as sight gags or props.
 Gaining the respect of his peers has allowed him to actively pursue change within his profession for all disabled performers.
 He has been recognized for the change of attitudes and societal perceptions of not only people with dwarfism but of all disabled persons.
-He was awarded the DREAM Award by the Disability Rights Legal Center in 2009 for those efforts in TV and Film as well as the 2010 Screen Actors Guild Harold Russell Award.
-He was keynote speaker at 2010 RespectABILITY Conference and the Inclusion Network of Cincinnati, and has been active as both teacher and speaker for The Little People's Research Fund, Actors For Autism, Media Access, American Association of People with Disabilities (AAPD) and the National ReelAbilities Film Festivals.
+He was awarded the DREAM Award by the Disability Rights Legal Center in 2009 for those efforts in TV and film as well as the 2010 Screen Actors Guild Harold Russell Award.
+He was keynote speaker at 2010 RespectAbility Conference and the Inclusion Network of Cincinnati, and has been active as both teacher and speaker for The Little People's Research Fund, Actors For Autism, Media Access, American Association of People with Disabilities and the National ReelAbilities film festivals.
 He discussed some of his experiences as a little person, both on- and offscreen, in an interview with ABILITY Magazine in 2015.